MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-how-to-create-journal-opening-balances.md

 > [!TIP]
 > You can use the same batch jobs to add opening balances whenever you register a new customer or vendor that you have done business with before but not registered in [!INCLUDE [prod_short](includes/prod_short.md)].
 Just search for the relevant task, and then choose the relevant link.

+> [!IMPORTANT]
+> Specifically for opening balances for bank accounts, do not follow the steps in this article to post directly to the G/L accounts that are associated with the relevant bank accounts.
+For more information, see [Set Up Bank Accounts](bank-how-setup-bank-accounts.md).

 ## <a name="see-also"></a>See Also